MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/walkthrough-configure-azure-sas-integration.md

  Refer to the [Create a Service Bus namespace using the Azure portal](/azure/service-bus-messaging/service-bus-create-namespace-portal) for instructions on how to create a Service Bus namespace and messaging entity.

 ## Create a service endpoint
- A [ServiceEndpoint Entity ](entities/serviceendpoint.md) <!-- To-Do: resolve the link --> contains configuration data that is required for external messaging with a Azure Service Bus solution endpoint.
+ A [ServiceEndpoint Entity ](reference/entities/serviceendpoint.md) contains configuration data that is required for external messaging with a Azure Service Bus solution endpoint.
 By using the Plug-in Registration Tool, you can easily create a service endpoint entity in a Dynamics 365 organization and configure  the service bus endpoint issuer, scope, and rules.
+D:\GitHub\power-apps\powerapps-docs-pr\powerapps-docs\developer\common-data-service\reference\entities\serviceendpoint.md

 ### Register a Service Endpoint